Ph.D. Requirements and Timeline

 Participate in seminars;

-Present a literature review to the Doctoral Advisory Committee at the end of year 1
+Submit a written literature review and present it to the Doctoral Advisory Committee at the end of year 1;

 Submit a dissertation and pass a final oral exam.